sui-foundation/sips/sips/sip-9.md

 Wallets and key management are a major usability hurdle and an obstacle for mainstream adoption of crypto.
 By enabling WebAuthn on Sui key management can be simplified.
 With WebAuthn, users don't have to manually manage and secure their private keys or seed phrases.
 Instead, they can use a passkey that is securely stored on their device.
 If the device is cloud-enabled, the passkey can be synchronized between the user's devices.
 This makes it possible to use the same address on multiple devices without having to manually import the private key or seed phrase which is prone to phishing attacks and key leaks.
 It also makes it possible to recover the passkey in case the device is lost.

-Furthermore, since the private keys are stored on the device itself, it opens up the possibility of being able to use Sui without having to install a wallet extension or a mobile app first.
-One could, for example, implement a backend-less wallet web app that uses WebAuthn to sign transactions.
-This wallet would be served from a website and upon registration it would ask the user to create a passkey on their device.
-Web3 apps can then be used as usual, and upon requesting a transaction, a browser pop-up window of the wallet app would open and ask the user to review the transaction and sign it with their passkey.
-The wallet browser app can be fully stateless in that it doesn't have to store any private keys or seed phrases.
-And if the user's passkey is synced through the cloud on their other devices, they can use the same wallet on multiple devices without having to manually import the private key or seed phrase.
-Additionally, since the cloud also handles the passkey backups, the user doesn't have to worry about losing access to their wallet if their device is lost.
-This approach would work well both on mobile and desktop.

 In the user doesn't fully trust the cloud with key management, one could, for example, employ a multisig address with 2 of 4 threshold such that:
 - the cloud-synced passkey on a phone has weight 1